jaccomoc/jactl-vertx/docs/README.md

 ## Jactl Environment Class

-The `io.jactl.vertx.JactlVertxEnv` class provides a bridge between the Jactl runtime and the Vert.x runtime environment to allow Jactl on Vert.x event-loop threads and schedule blocking work on Vert.x blocking worker threads.
+The `io.jactl.vertx.JactlVertxEnv` class provides a bridge between the Jactl runtime and the Vert.x runtime environment to allow Jactl to run on Vert.x event-loop threads and schedule blocking work on Vert.x blocking worker threads.

-It should be constructed by passing a `Vertx` instance and the `JacsaVertxEnv` should be set on the `JactlContext` object that you create using the `JactlContext.environment()` method.
+It should be constructed by passing a `Vertx` instance and the `JactlVertxEnv` should be set on the `JactlContext` object that you create using the `JactlContext.environment()` method.
 See next section for an example.